Introduction to Facial Fat Transfer

 3. The reinjection of the fat and stem cells into the area you want to add volume.

-We are seeing many people deciding on this option because it lasts many many years instead of dermal fillers which only last 12-18 months.
+We are seeing people deciding on the fat trasnfer option because it lasts many years and it is not a foreign substance.
+Unlike dermal filler which last 12-18 months and is not their own fat or stem cells.

 Our plastic surgeon will give you more specific advice on preparing for this treatment.
 We advise to stop smoking and avoid blood thinners before your surgery.
 You'll also need to avoid taking pain medication that contains aspirin or ibuprofen in the weeks leading up to your surgery.
 You will be given full advise on how best to prepare.